Smartproxy/Scrapy-Middleware/README.md

 ### Disclaimer

-In case you are not aware of what Scrapy is or how it works, we suggest to reseach [Scrapy](https://docs.scrapy.org/en/latest/) documentation in order to continue development with this tool.
+In case you are not aware of what Scrapy is or how it works, we suggest researching [Scrapy](https://docs.scrapy.org/en/latest/) documentation in order to continue development with this tool.

 ### Prerequisites